 Instructions

-- Just before the spaghetti is done, melt the butter in a large saucepan over medium heat, add the ham and cream and cook for a couple of minutes just enough to warm them up.
+- Just before the spaghetti is done, melt the butter in a large saucepan over medium heat.
+Add the ham and cream and cook for a couple of minutes, just enough to warm them up.

-- Preheat oven to 350F, and butter a 9 by 6-IN baking dish.
+- To bake, preheat oven to 350F, and butter a 9 by 6-IN baking dish.

 - Mix ½ of the cheese with the spaghetti, stir to combine, then transfer to the baking dish and sprinkle with the rest of the cheese.